jussitohka/KUBIAC_brainimageanalysis/day2/spaces_atlases_segmentation.md

 **Voxel-based morphometry**  measures local concentrations of brain tissue, through tissue classified anatomical (usually T1-weighted) images.

 **Deformation-based morphometry** spatially normalizes (i.e., non-linearly registers) the structural MR images of a number of subjects so that they all conform to the same stereotaxic (standard) space.
 Multivariate statistics are then applied to the parameters describing the estimated nonlinear deformations that ensue.

+**Tensor-based morphometry** uses gradients of the deformation fields to standard template to infer regional differenses.
+Deformation fields encode the relative positions of different brain structures, but local shapes (such as volumes, lengths and areas) are encoded in their gradients (Jacobian matrix field).
+Various functions of these tensor-fields can be used to characterize shape differences.

+**Cortical thickness** studies the local thickness of the cortical surface.
+Can be either surface or voxel-based.
+Can be extended to study cortical area or cortical WM/GM intensity contrast in T1-weighted images.